eurozulu/miniSQL/README.md

-# TinyDb
+# MiniSQL
 ## A simple, memory based, SQL database with a tiny footprint.

 Aimed at getting SQL functionality when a full blown RDB is unsuitable.
 With an executable under 3 Mb, this tiny little database performs many of the basic tasks of its far larger counterparts.

 ### Usage
-TinyDb has its own command line interface (CLI) to interact with the user.
+MiniSQL has its own command line interface (CLI) to interact with the user.
 The CLI shows a `>` prompt, where commands may be typed.
 The name of the last loaded database, if any, will appear before the prompt.

 To start the CLI, type:
-`tinydb`
+`minisql`
 from the (OS) command line.

 At the `>` prompt type any SQL command to create new tables and insert data into them.